on2k23nm/on2k23nm.github.io/_posts/2025-06-05-SOLID-Design-Liskov-Substitution-Principle.markdown

 ---

-## 🧩 Illustrating LSP: The Classic Rectangle vs. Square Problem in C++
+## 🧩 Illustrating LSP: Classic Rectangle vs. Square Problem

 One of the most famous examples used to demonstrate LSP is the relationship between a rectangle and a square.
 Mathematically, a square *is a* rectangle.
 This might lead us to model it using public inheritance in C++, but let's see why this can cause behavioral problems.